 - Expect the bubble to burst in week 2 – don’t freak out because it is very normal.
 They have tried for the first few weeks to be perfect and do the right thing so they are going to be tired.
 You’re not at preschool anymore and wander around – you’ve got to sit on a desk, listen to rules.
 They’re trying to make sense of the world and get a sense of security in a new environment.

-- It’s about getting used to new routines, new relationships.
-They are not the big fish in the small day care pond anymore.
+- Give them (and you) the space used to new routines, new relationships.
+They are not the big fish in the small daycare pond anymore.

-- As a parent don’t expect the same amount of interaction with the teacher as you had with childcare.
+- Don’t expect the same amount of interaction with the teacher as you had with childcare.
 It’s not because they don’t want to, its because the teacher often has other things after school – training, meetings etc.

-- Do approach the teacher if you feel too however 9am in the morning when kids are lining up at the bell isn’t the time to talk to the teacher about anything.
+- Approach the teacher if you feel, but be sensitive to the fact that they have an entire class to look after and 9am in the morning when kids are lining up at the bell may not be the time.

 - Expect a boom of growth in the first year.

 “My son had separation anxiety.
 It went on, not just the first few weeks.
 It surprised me it went on so long.
 The amount of activities my son was invited to was another suprise.
 I started feel like all the activities were too much.
 The friendships I made with the other parents was another surprise – you have a new cohort.” - Rene